fennewald/nu_plugin_net/README.md

 # nu_plugin_net
 A nushell plugin to list system network interfaces

 A simple and straightforward plugin.
 All of the heavy lifting is done by pnet.
-This package just translates the datatypes into a nu-accepatble format.
+This package just translates the datatypes into a nu-acceptable format.

 Format may be subject to change.

 > [!note]
 > Version 2.0 Is in the Works

 Version 2 of this plugin is actively being prepared.
-Some imporant objectives:
+Some important objectives:
 * Automate the nushell version update process
 * Setup a website, more clear installation instructions
 * Add support for additional commands